 Sorullitos taste great when served hot or at room temperature.
 Try to eat them the same day they are cooked to have the same great taste.
 Serve these mouthwatering Sorullitos with your favorite dipping sauce.
 Hot sauce or honey are some of the best options.

 This Puerto Rican recipe is the most versatile and easy-to-make recipe you would ever make.
-You can make Sorullos with or without the cheese.
+You can make Sorullos with or without cheese.
 They taste great when served as a breakfast with hot coffee.
 You can save a couple of Sorullos for a lunch snack.
-But to be honest you won’t be able to save any because other people are gonna grab them all lol.
+But to be honest, you won’t be able to save any because other people are gonna grab them all lol.

 - 11/4 cups of Finely Ground Cornmeal